-Slowly men went missing, and the officers speculated that they had been “devoured with wilde beastses,” or “destroyed with Savages.”
+Slowly men went missing, and the officers speculated that they had been “devoured with wilde beastses,” or “destroyed” by the local population.
 The account doesn’t specify whether the missing men were sailors or gentlemen.

 On one occasion, however, a starving man scratching in the stony earth for herbs smelled “the savour of broyled flesh” and drew near to a man huddled over a small fire.
 The two fell into a violent quarrel, the one accusing the other of secretly holding food while the others languished.

 They soon fell into “cruell speaches,” as one claimed that the other “would stiller him and his fellowes to sterve, enjoying plentie as lie thought.
 The guilty man, according to Dawbeny, then passionately shouted: “If thou wouldest needes know, the broyled meate that I had was a piece of such a mans buttocke.”

 The shocking news was delivered to the captain, possibly Richard Hore himself, who in dismay and perhaps disgust harangued the starving men with “a notable Oration”, wherein he “vouched the Scriptures from first to last,” and proclaimed that “these dealings offended the Almightie.”